Life insurance for nurses

 How much does life insurance cost for nurses?

-A 35-year-old nurse with one or two minor, well-managed health conditions can expect to pay about $46 per month for a 20-term life policy with a $1 million death benefit payout.
+The average cost of life insurance for a nurse is about $46 per month for a 20-term life policy with a $1 million death benefit payout.

 Term life insurance rates for nurses

-The rates below offer an estimate for what a nurse can expect to pay for a 20-year term life insurance policy with a $1 million death benefit payout.
+The rates below offer an estimate for what you might pay for a 20-year term life insurance policy with a $1 million death benefit payout.

 Age